Employer Engagement

 next arrow

-The RFCA’s role helping the Ministry of Defence establish relationships with employers:
+The RFCA helps the Ministry of Defence establish relationships with employers

 The RFCA Defence Relationship Management team provides the Ministry of Defence with regional and local connections with employers.
 The Ministry of Defence is keen to establish open, strategic relationships with employers, tailoring partnering opportunities to mutual needs and business goals.